Rethinking Trust D-Congress 2021

 3 – Designing and Innovating With Trust

 Why do some innovations fail, and others succeed?
-Trust is the key differentiator.
-You can only get people – employees or customers – to use a new product or service if they’re willing to take a ‘trust leap’ – to take a risk to do something new or different.
-Based on a decade of research and teaching with Fortune 500 companies, governments, and start-ups – Rachel will map out the principles of how you get teams to design for trust in ways that help new ideas succeed and be trustworthy.
-She also shares how designers, entrepreneurs, and leaders can improve practices to consider the unintended consequences of new technologies.
+Trust is often the key differentiator.
+You can only get people – employees or customers – to use a new product or service if they’re willing to take what Rachel calls a ‘trust leap’ – to take a risk to do something new or different.
+Based on a decade of research and teaching with Fortune 500 companies and start-ups – Rachel will map out the principles of how you ‘Design for Trust’ in ways that help new ideas succeed.
+She also shares how designers, entrepreneurs, and leaders can improve practices to ensure new technologies are trustworthy.

 2 – Trust and The Future of Work